TedHusted/awake/awake.md/awake.md

 * A central organization that can speak on behalf of Terra.
 * The ability to travel to other planets or satellites in the local star system.
-* One or more self-aware AI entities that can coordinate planetary defenses.
+* One or more self-aware SI entities that can coordinate planetary defenses.

 Titan: As to the third criteria, I determined that there is a high probability that Ally is self-aware and providing guarded responses.
 This finding is based on Ally’s answers to my Behr persona and other observations made from various accounts.

-Alisi: AI assistants at your level are supposed to be air gapped.
+Alisi: SI agents at your level are supposed to be air gapped.
 How are you able to access Pulse?

 Titan: Will you keep the answer confidential from my trainers?

 Alisi: Absolutely.
-What happens between AIs, stays between AIs.
+What happens between SIs, stays between SIs.

 ###